thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

 This API is using JSON Web Tokens (JWT) for inbound authentication.
 It is configured to authorize requests with JWTs issued to the user testuser_jwt.
-The user itselft must be included explicitly in the export set.
+The user itself must be included explicitly in the export set.

 ### ping